mastercomfig/hud-db/README.md

   "contributors": ["Original creator", "Previous maintainer"], // Display names of anyone you would like to credit for the creation/development of the HUD.
 Not to be used for general credits, but major and direct contributors. (optional)
   "releaseDate": "2009-12-31", // Initial release date of the HUD, YYYY-MM-DD (optional) "social": { // Optional mapping of social links
-    "support": "https://ko-fi.com/super-duper-person", // A link people can use to support you financially "issues": "", // An extra link where users can get help/report issues.
+    "support": "https://ko-fi.com/super-duper-person", // A link people can use to support you financially (optional) "issues": "", // An extra link where users can get help/report issues.
 If not present, will use GitHub Issues.
     "steam_profile": "76561191234567890", // Your SteamID64 (optional)
-    "steam_group": "valve", // Your Steam group vanity ID (used for custom URLs) (optional) "twitter": "CoolPerson12812381841823812", // Your Twitter handle (optional) "discord": "vanity-or-invite", // Your Discord invite code, not the full URL (optional) "youtube": "@TheCoolPerson", // Your YouTube channel (either /channel/userhash partial URL, @username or channel name) "twitch": "CoolPersonStreamer", // Your Twitch channel name "album": "https://imgur.com/a/fajsf" // Link to some Imgur album or other to provide more images (optional) },
+    "steam_group": "valve", // Your Steam group vanity ID (used for custom URLs) (optional) "twitter": "CoolPerson12812381841823812", // Your Twitter handle (optional) "discord": "vanity-or-invite", // Your Discord server invite code, not the full URL, or your Discord in the format username#0 (optional)
+    "youtube": "@TheCoolPerson", // Your YouTube channel (either /channel/userhash partial URL, @username or channel name) (optional)
+    "twitch": "CoolPersonStreamer", // Your Twitch channel name (optional) "album": "https://imgur.com/a/fajsf" // Link to some Imgur album or other to provide more images (optional) },
   "flags": ["fonts", "menus", "scoreboards", "crosshairs", "minmode", "streamer-mode", "materials", "customization"], // A list of boolean flags whose presense indicates the existence of a feature of some kind. (optional) Search syntax: has:x,y